For students and educators

 For Students and Educators

 Discover innovative alternatives to animal dissections in teaching with Animal-Free Science Advocacy student and educator resources.
 Borrow from our limited range of resources or explore free and low-cost options like the Froguts app for virtual dissections.
-Contact us for more information.

 Secondary School Education

-Animal-Free Science Advocacy student and educator resources aim to provide educators and students with up to date alternatives to animal use in teaching.
+Animal-Free Science Advocacy has a limited range of student and educator resources available which aim to provide educators and students with up-to-date alternatives to animal use in teaching.
 Please contact us if you would like to borrow any of the items listed.

 Resources for Alternatives to Classroom Animal Dissection